blwishom/mod2Resources/Week5/review-guide/study-guide-for-wk-5.md

 by using data structures (sets, queues, linked lists) other than arrays and the corresponding methods to access or add elements
     -make sure you know the properties of each
--be able to convert binary to ascii characters and return strings
+-be able to convert hexadecimal to ascii characters and return strings